MaximilianAlgehed/ReadingList/ReadingList.md

 * Introduction to probability and statistics (again...) - Milton & Arnold
 * Testing monadic code with QuickSpec - Hughes & Claessen
 * A taste of category theory for computer scientists - Pierce
+* The algebra of programming - Bird & De Moor